wobsoriano/vue-motion-one/docs/api/v-animate.md

+`v-animate` is a directive that uses the [animate](https://motion.dev/dom/animate) function to animate an element to a specific target.

-To use the `v-animate` directive, install the plugin in your Vue app entry file:
+To use it, install the plugin in your Vue app entry file:

 ```ts
 import { createApp } from 'vue'